A Cable Knot and BPS-Series: Effects of the cabling

-A difference is that the nonzero initial data begins from $f_{11}$ and the gaps between the powers of x is four up to $x^{27/2}$, which is in the accordance with $f_{m}$'s.
-These features are direct consequences of the symmetric expansion of the Alexander polynomial of the cable knot (6).
+A difference is that the nonzero initial data begins from $f_{11}$ and the gaps between the powers of~$x$ is four up to $x^{27/2}$, which is in the accordance with $f_{m}$'s.
+These features are direct consequences of the symmetric expansion of the Alexander polynomial of the cable knot \eqref{eq3.3.2}.
 In the case of the figure eight its coefficient functions start from $f_1$ and there are no such gaps.
 Another distinctive difference is that $f_{m}$'s containing negative coefficients appear from $m=29$.
-Moreover, the positive and negative coefficient $f_{m}$'s alternate from $f_{27}$ (i.e. positive coefficients for $f_{27}$, $f_{31}$, $\ldots$ and negative coefficients for $f_{29}$, $f_{33}$, $\ldots$).
-Furthermore, from $f_{47}$ the reflection symmetry of the positive coefficients in the appropriate $f_{m}$'s is broken.
+Moreover, the positive and negative coefficient $f_{m}$'s alternate from $f_{27}$ (i.e., positive coefficients for $f_{27}, f_{31}, \dots$ and negative coefficients for $f_{29}, f_{33},\dots$).
+Furthermore, from~$f_{47}$ the reflection symmetry of the positive coefficients in the appropriate $f_{m}$'s is broken.
 This phenomenon also occurs for the negative coefficient $f_{m}$'s from $m=65$.
 Breaking of the symmetry is expected since the cable knot of the figure eight is not amphichiral.
-The next difference is that the largest power of q in the positive coefficient $f_{m}$'s for $m \geq 15$, the powers increase by $2,2,3,3,4,4,\ldots, 11,11$.
-For the negative coefficient case, the changes are $4,4,5,5,6,6,\ldots, 11,11$ from $m=33$.
-The smallest powers of $f_m$'s having positive coefficients exhibit their changes as $0,0,-1,-1,-2,-2,-3,-3, \ldots$ and for those with negative coefficients the pattern is $2,2,1,1,0,0,-1,-1,-2,-2,\ldots$.\\
+The next difference is that the maximum power of $q$ in the positive coefficient~$f_{m}$'s for $m \geq 15$, the powers increase by $+2,+2,+3,+3,+4,+4,\dots, +11,+11$.
+For example, for $f_{15}$, $f_{19}$, $f_{23}$, $f_{27}$, and~$f_{31}$, their maximum powers are $q^6$, $q^{8}$, $q^{10}$, $q^{13}$ and $q^{16}$, respectively~\cite{C}.
+For the negative coefficient case, the changes in maximum powers are $4,4,5,5,6,6,\dots, 11,11$ from $m=33$.
+The minimum powers of~$f_m$'s having positive coefficients exhibit their changes as $0,0,-1,-1,-2,-2,-3,-3, \dots$ and for those with negative coefficients the pattern is $+2,+2,+1,+1,0,0,-1,-1,-2,-2,\dots$.

-An universal feature of the negative coefficient $f_{m}$'s in the initial data is that their coefficient modulo sign is determined by the positive coefficient $f_{m}$'s.
+An universal feature of the negative coefficient $f_{m}$'s in the initial data is that their coefficient modulo sign is determined by the positive coefficient $f_{m}$.
 For example, the absolute value of the coefficients of $f_{29}$ is same as that of $f_{11}$; $f_{33}$'s coefficients come from that of $f_{15}$ up to sign and so forth.
 Hence coefficients of $f_{m}$ having negative coefficients are determined by $f_{m-18}$.
 In fact, this peculiar coefficient correlation also exists in the non-initial data $f_{101}$ whose coefficients are correlated with that of $f_{83}$.